docsforadobe/javascript-tools-guide/docs/interapplication-communication/communicating-through-messages.md

 ### Step 4: Send the message

-To send the message, call the message object’s `send` method.
+To send the message, call the message object's `send` method.
 You do not need to specify where to send the message to, since the target application is set in the message itself:

 ```default